PatriciaXiao/FightWithArXiv/README.md

 ```
 added in the first 5 lines of my main tex file.

-It could be done on Overleaf, and then use the submit option again => this time everything works perfectly.
+It could be done on Overleaf, and then use the submit option again => this time everything works perfectly

+## Error 4: not found family_i in .bbl

+I suspect that this was version issue.
+It happened for an old project I have, in 2016 (now it is 2019).